We’re always open to answering questions

 What does "natural" really mean?

-Any pork or beef that’s minimally processed with no artificial ingredients can be labeled as “natural.”
-But Open Prairie Natural Pork and Angus Beef products take it a step further.
-In addition to meeting the standard natural requirements, they also meet these standards:
+Any pork that’s minimally processed with no synthetic or artificial ingredients can be labeled as “natural.”
+But Open Prairie Natural Pork products take it a step further by using flavoring made with naturally occurring plant components and no allergens.
+In addition to meeting the standard natural* requirements, Open Prairie Natural Pork products also come from animals raised with these standards:

-Never Ever means that the hogs and cattle are raised with the following requirements:
+Never Ever means that the hogs are raised with the following requirements:

 What does Never Ever really mean?